zpz/zpz.github.io/_posts/2024-05-29-python-mp-manager-3.md

         return proxy
 ```

 You may wonder that this change to the `Server.create` API disrupts some other code.
-Yes, it does, and we have made other changes now shown here.
+Yes, it does, and we have made other changes not shown here.
 Let's review all the scenarios where a proxy object is created.

 1. User calls a "creation method" on the manager.
 The server creates a server-side object and returns meta info.
-The "creation method" constructs a proxy object and returns.
+The "creation method" constructs a proxy object.
 2. User calls `BaseProxy._callmethod` for a "proxied" method that appears in `method_to_typeid`.
-The server calls the method on the target object, creates a server-side object and returns meta info. `BaseProxy._callmethod` constructs a proxy object and returns.
+The server calls the method on the target object, creates a server-side object and returns meta info. `BaseProxy._callmethod` constructs a proxy object.
-3. User code of a registered class uses `managed` to create a server-side object and its proxy in the server.
+3. User code of a registered class uses `managed` to create a server-side object and its proxy; this happens all in the server.
 4. Outside of the server process, a proxy object is pickled and passed to another process, in which a new proxy object is created out of unpickling.

 The fourth case does not create a new server-side object and does not raise any question.
-The first two cases can be implemented by constructing a proxy in the server and returning it, as opposed to returning relevant info and constructing a proxy outside the server.
+The first two cases can be implemented, using `managed`, by constructing a proxy in the server and returning it, as opposed to returning meta info and constructing a proxy outside the server.
-Ultimately, the first three cases are all supported by the changed `Server.create`, which returns a proxy object.
+Ultimately, the first three cases are all supported by the changed `Server.create`, which returns a proxy for a server-side object that has just been created.

 We have learned that `method_to_typeid` in the registry of a class indicates methods of the class that will return proxies rather than "regular" values.
 This mechanism is no longer necessary, as we can wrap the method's output by `managed` to achieve the same effect.
+This is how the second situation could be re-implemented as hinted above.

-There is one situation that may prefer the use of `method_to_typeid`.
-In this situation, the class code has no consideration for its being used in a server process;
+There is one scenario where the use of `method_to_typeid` may be preferred.
+In this scenario, the code of the registered class has no considerations for its being used in a server process.
-when it is used this way (possibly by a different author in different projects), `managed` would require changes to the class code (possibly by subclassing), whereas `method_to_typeid` could leave the class code intact.
+When it is used in a server process, possibly by a different author in different projects, `managed` would require changes to the class code, whereas `method_to_typeid` would leave the class code intact.

-We'll demonstrate the use of `managed` after the next section.
+We'll demonstrate the use of `managed` in a later section.
+Now on to another enhancement.

 ## Shared memory

 The standard module `multiprocessing.shared_memory` provides class `SharedMemory` that enables a user to allocate a block of memory and access it from multiple processes.
-Once allocated, a piece of shared memory is not "managed" by the `SharedMemory` instance.
+The allocated memory is not "managed" by the `SharedMemory` instance.
 The instance merely remembers the unique *name* of the memory block, and provides ways to communicate with the "system" about the named memory block.
-In particular, `SharedMemory` has methods for the user to declare that the memory is no longer needed anywhere hence it should be released.
+In particular, `SharedMemory` has methods for the user to declare that the memory is no longer needed anywhere hence should be released.
 *The user must explicitly call these methods.*
 The reason is that the demise of a `SharedMemory` instance in any process contains no info about whether the memory is still used by any other process.
-It is like the user has to manage the "ref count" of the memory block manually.
+This is like the user has to manage the "ref count" of the memory block manually.
-This is an inconvenience.
+It is clearly an inconvenience.

-The standard module `multiprocessing.managers` provides a subclass of `BaseManager` called `SharedMemoryManager` that helps manage "shared memory".
+The standard module `multiprocessing.managers` goes one step further with a subclass of `BaseManager` called `SharedMemoryManager` that helps manage shared memory.
 All shared memory blocks created by this facility are released when the manager (and server) reaches end of life, hence the user does not need to manually release them.
-However, there is a clear drawback in the timing of the release: it is only better than never, as it is quite late.
+However, the timing of the release leaves much to be desired: it is only better than never, as it is quite late.
-This is as if Python does not garbage collect any object ever created in a program until the program terminates.
+This is as if Python did not garbage collect any object ever created in a program until the program terminates.

 Of course, Python does better than that.
 It destroys objects as soon as it can tell the object is no longer used, regardless of how long the program will continue.
 We would like shared memory to work the same way: a block is released as soon as Python can tell it is no longer used, regardless of how long the manager/server will continue.

-We achieve this goal in two steps.
-First step, we create a class called `MemoryBlock` that controls the lifetime of a shared memory block.
+Our solution achieves this goal in two steps.
+First, we define a class called `MemoryBlock` that controls the lifetime of a shared memory block.
-In contrast to a `SharedMemory` instance, which communicates to "the system" about a memory block that is managed by the latter,
+In contrast to a `SharedMemory` instance, which communicates with "the system" about a memory block that is managed by the latter,
-a `MemoryBlock` instance (in effect) *hosts* a memory block and lives/dies with it together.
+a `MemoryBlock` instance in effect *hosts* a memory block and makes it live/die along with its host.
-Most importantly, when a `MemoryBlock` object is garbage collected, we make sure the shared memory it hosts is released.
-This is not hard; the gist of the class definition is as follows.
+The gist of the class definition is as follows.

 ```python
 class MemoryBlock: